zw459123678/xiaozhi-esp32-server/README_en.md

 ## Method 1: Quick deployment of docker

+The docker image has supported the CPU of x86 architecture and arm64 architecture, and supports running on Chinese operating systems.

 1. Install docker

 If your computer has not installed docker, you can follow the tutorial here to install